Visiting the Grotto in Portland, OR

 Christmas Festival of Lights at the Grotto

 One of the Grotto’s most popular times to visit is during the annual Christmas Festival of Lights.
 It runs from the day after Thanksgiving until December 30th.
-The Grotto is one of the best places in Portland to see Christmas lights during this time.
+The light displays are some of the best in Portland.
 Visit after dark to see the hundreds of thousands of Christmas lights that adorn a quarter-mile path on the Grotto’s Lower Level.
-Note that there is an admission fee to visit the festival (details below).
+Unlike most of the year, there’s an admission fee to visit the festival (details below).

 Music is the other main attraction of the Christmas Festival of Lights.
-There are around 150 performances held in the Chapel of Mary during the festival, known for its great acoustics.
+It includes around 150 performances in the Chapel of Mary, known for its great acoustics.
 Look for a variety of other family-friendly activities like caroling, puppet shows, and a petting zoo.

 People of all faiths are welcome at the Christmas Festival of Lights.